bitfasching/leodmx/README.md

 ## DMX hardware

-This library allows to produce a DMX-like digital signal, but it's only single-ended (alternating between your supply voltage and ground).
+This library allows your Arduino to produce a DMX-like digital signal, but it's only single-ended (alternating between your supply voltage and ground).
 In order to be compatible with DMX (and being able to reliably send data through a longer cable in general), you need a symmetric signal according to [RS-485](https://en.wikipedia.org/wiki/RS-485).
 To do so, use a RS-485 transceiver IC.
 Connect the data input to pin 1, and optionally the driver enable input to pin 2 for saving power when no data is sent.
 Using a slew-rate limited chip such as the [MAX483](https://datasheets.maximintegrated.com/en/ds/MAX1487-MAX491.pdf) makes your setup more tolerant to bad cables and minimizes the risk of interference in its surroundings.
+If the total length of your bus exceeds a couple of meters, make sure to terminate the DMX bus with a 120 Ω resistor between the data wires.

 ## Getting started with examples